October 18th, 2016 | Products

-OPTIS, the leading software vendor for the scientific simulation of light and camera vision, developed the SPEOS VRX for ADAS solution, a combination of its optical sensor solution DVS (Digital Vision & Surveillance), a version of its famous SPEOS software, and of its VRXperience driving simulator platform.
+OPTIS, the leading software vendor for the scientific simulation of light and camera vision, developed the SPEOS VRX for ADAS solutions, a combination of its optical sensor solution DVS (Digital Vision & Surveillance), a version of its famous SPEOS software, and of its VRXperience driving simulator platform.

 SPEOS DVS lets OEM's and Tier 1 suppliers design outperforming sensors.
 The goal?
 Ensuring obstacle and pedestrian detection, and providing intelligible information to the driver by treating and merging images obtained by multiple cameras.
 SPEOS takes optical lenses, mechanics and sensors into account, and provides a virtual prototype of the camera which can be virtually tested under any lighting condition.
 As to VRXperience, it is a unique driving simulator, dedicated to lighting, where customers can test and experience intelligent lighting they have designed with SPEOS.

 With SPEOS VRX for ADAS, optical equipment, including camera and LIDAR, can now be virtually assembled, tested and experienced when driving.
 This solution provides a unique way to collect virtual sensors' information during driving and use them to develop autopilot code.
 Thanks to OPTIS lighting capabilities, virtual sensors can see any scene exactly, even by night, when lit by the car’s headlamp, or inside a tunnel where artificial lighting is predominant.